 (Ralf Leeman/gtr, Romain Vicente/dr) September 2015

-It was Ralf’s 50th birthday, and he decide to celebrate it by inviting me to play.
+It was Ralf’s 50th birthday, and he decided to celebrate it by inviting me to play.
 Well, it takes all sorts, I suppose.
 We did three tunes.

 4. Skal, Stockholm